-Ivanka Trump Perfume Sales Soar – Did America Thumb Its Nose At Nordstrom?
+Ivanka Trump Perfume Sales Soar: Did America Thumb Its Nose At Nordstrom?
 [Opinion]

 — Steve (@steveandrew2000) February 20, 2017

 It looks as though folks have voiced their opinion.
 Amazon’s soaring sales might have been a way for America to send a message to Nordstrom, not to mention the campaign to boycott Trump’s family’s products from #GrabYourWallet.
-That campaign urged shoppers to boycott any products having to do with Donald Trump, his family and his donors.
+That campaign urged shoppers to boycott any products having to do with Donald Trump, his family, and his donors.
 That included Ivanka and her many products.

 Mixing politics and business is new to the Trump family and it took a little bit of trial and error before they learned some of the do’s and don’t’s.
 One case in point is Ivanka’s gold bracelet that she wore during her 60 Minutes interview on CBS.
 Her company sent journalists a “style alert” by email after Ivanka’s interview.